Shorux/Django-app/README.md

 # My Django App

-This repository for my practicing and learning the Django Framework.
+This repository for my practicing and learning of the Django Framework.

-You can see how I get better
+You can see me get better

 -------